Noise-Adaptive Layerwise Learning Rates: Accelerating Geometry-Aware Optimization for Deep Neural Network Training: Introduction

 Optimization algorithms are cornerstones for modern deep learning, enabling the training of increasingly large neural networks, such as LLaMA \citep{touvron2023llama} and GPT \citep{achiam2023gpt} models.
 While standard optimizers such as SGD~\citep{robbins1951stochastic} and Adam \citep{kingma2014adam} remain widely used, they often overlook the geometry of neural network parameter spaces.
 Recently, geometry-aware optimization algorithms such as Muon \citep{jordan2024muon} have demonstrated remarkable empirical success by performing orthogonalized updates on matrix parameters.
 Building on this idea, \cite{pethick2025training} developed a framework that selects appropriate norms for different layers and updates parameters via norm-constrained linear minimization oracles (LMOs).
 These methods go beyond standard optimizers by exploiting structural properties (e.g. layer-wise operator norms) of DNNs rather than treating all parameters uniformly, thus leading to improved performance and acceleration for large-scale foundation model pretraining~\citep{liu2025muon}.

-Despite their success, existing geometry-aware optimizers simply assign fixed learning rates within groups of layers associated with the same norm choice.
+Despite their success, most of the existing geometry-aware optimizers simply assign fixed learning rates within groups of layers associated with the same norm choice.
 However, these algorithms neglect the heterogeneous and dynamic nature of various layers during the neural network training.
 For example, recent studies \citep{wang2025sharpness} have shown that sharpness or local curvature of the objective function can vary substantially across different types of layers (e.g., query-key (QK) layers, value-output (VO) layers, and multilayer perceptron (MLP) in transformers).
-Moreover, these variations evolve over time, as observed when training with AdamW~\citep{loshchilov2017decoupled}.
-We have observed similar phenomena in training a LLaMA model with the Muon optimizer\footnote{We follow \url{https://github.com/KellerJordan/modded-nanogpt} to apply Muon optimizer to the transformer hidden layers (including query, key, value, output, MLP layers), and AdamW to the embedding, LM head, normalization layers.}.
+Moreover, these variations evolve over time, as observed when training with AdamW~\citep{loshchilov2017decoupled}. \citep{riabinin2025gluon} firstly proposed layerwise learning rates for the geometry-aware optimization methods based on smoothness parameters.
+In contrast, we focus on the heterogeneous noise magnitude of each layer instead of the smoothness parameters.
+In particular, we have observed similar phenomena in training a LLaMA model with the Muon optimizer\footnote{We follow \url{https://github.com/KellerJordan/modded-nanogpt} to apply Muon optimizer to the transformer hidden layers (including query, key, value, output, MLP layers), and AdamW to the embedding, LM head, normalization layers.}.
 Figure~\ref{fig:noise_heterogeneity} highlights that the stochastic gradient noise differs substantially across layer groups or layers, and shifts throughout training.
 Nevertheless, state-of-the-art geometry-aware optimizers such as D-Muon~\citep{liu2025muon} and Scion~\citep{pethick2025training} use the same fixed learning rate for matrices of the same shape, ignoring the fact that gradient noise on layers with the same shape can vary significantly over iterations as shown in Figure~\ref{fig:noise_heterogeneity}.
 This mismatch suggests that treating such layers uniformly may lead to inefficient training, motivating the need for novel layerwise learning rate schemes.